The quest for the fountain of youth is the holy grail of skincare.

 50. 95% of wrinkles are due to UV rays, so use a daily moisturiser with SPF.

-51. Be sure to apply a broad spectrum sunscreen, in order to prevent premature ageing.
+51. Be sure to apply broad-spectrum sunscreen to prevent premature ageing.

-55. Naturally treat sunspots on skin, to prevent detrimental side effects.
+55. Naturally treat sunspots on the skin to prevent detrimental side effects.

-56. Don’t rely on makeup for sunscreen, it won’t block UVA radiation.
+56. Don’t use makeup for sunscreen; it won’t block UVA radiation.

-57. Don’t ignore your neck, it needs just as much protection as your face.
+57. Don’t ignore your neck; it needs as much protection as your face.

-58. Wear a hat and glasses while driving, otherwise you may get car window syndrome, this can cause one side of the face, to become significantly more damaged then the other.
+58. Wear a hat and glasses whilst driving; otherwise, you may get car window syndrome.
+This can cause one side of the face to become significantly more damaged than the other.